KevinAst/dmrst/pkgs/server/src/auth.md

       Device(User)/Socket(window)

       ```
-      Device (user) --1:M--< Socket (browser windows) with back-ref socket.data.deviceId
+      Device (user) --1:M--< Socket (browser windows) with back-ref socket.data.deviceIdFull
       ```

       This relationship is maintained through two aspects:
-      * each socket contains a `deviceId` that references the device/user
+      * each socket contains a `deviceIdFull` that references the device/user
         ```
-        socket.data.deviceId
+        socket.data.deviceIdFull
         ```
       * the device maintains a collection of sockets using a socket.io room
         ```
-        ROOM NAME: device-{deviceId}
+        ROOM NAME: device-{deviceIdFull}
         ```
         - this has the advantage of dynamically auto syncing (by socket.io) when sockets are disconnected.
         - in addition, the room can be used to broadcast messages for things like user state changes to all windows of a device.

-    - **Please Note** that it is possible for multiple devices to contain copies of the same logical user.

-      This will occur when a user concurrently accesses visualize-it from different locations, or even different browser instances (e.g. chrome/edge/safari/etc).

-      **This is OK!**

-      Keep in mind that, when this happens, there is **NO** synchronization between these devices _(as there is between active browser windows of the same device)_.

-      AI: Consider: Is this something we desire - by design?
-      - My gut says **YES**.
-      - However if **NO**, how hard would it be to rectify this?
-I'm thinking we would need to eliminate device, and key strictly off of user.  ... hmmmm

 1. To supplement security considerations and account theft, **visualize-it**'s auto-authentication process supplements deviceId with a verification of the client's IP address.

+   This is where deviceIdFull comes into play:
+   `deviceIdFull = deviceId + clientAccessIP`

    The authentication process retains all the clientIP addresses that a user authenticates on.
-Only those addresses are allowed for auto-authentication (i.e. auto sign-in at app startup).
+Only those IP addresses are allowed for auto-authentication (i.e. auto sign-in at app startup).

    This means that when a user accesses the app from a different